fish-shell/fish-shell/doc_src/cmds/set_color.rst

 In particular it will:

-- Enable 256 colors if :envvar:`TERM` contains "xterm", except for known exceptions (like MacOS 10.6 Terminal.app)
 - Enable 24-bit ("true-color") even if the $TERM entry only reports 256 colors.
 This includes modern xterm, VTE-based terminals like Gnome Terminal, Konsole and iTerm2.
-- Detect support for italics, dim, reverse and other modes.

-If terminfo reports 256 color support for a terminal, 256 color support will always be enabled.

 To force true-color support on or off, set :envvar:`fish_term24bit` to "1" for on and 0 for off - ``set -g fish_term24bit 1``.

-To debug color palette problems, ``tput colors`` may be useful to see the number of colors in terminfo for a terminal.
 Fish launched as ``fish -d term_support`` will include diagnostic messages that indicate the color support mode in use.

-The ``set_color`` command uses the terminfo database to look up how to change terminal colors on whatever terminal is in use.
-Some systems have old and incomplete terminfo databases, and lack color information for terminals that support it.
-Fish assumes that all terminals can use the `ANSI X3.64 <https://en.wikipedia.org/wiki/ANSI_escape_code>`_ escape sequences if the terminfo definition indicates a color below 16 is not supported.